Welcome to Amherst!

 Exploring the complex interactions between humans and the environment requires grounding in the natural sciences, the social sciences, and the humanities.
 Link to a short video and listen to professors and students in ENST talk about the field of environmental studies, the major, and research opportunities for students.

-In the spring semester of Year 1, completion of the required course ENST-120 The Resilient (?)
-Earth: An Introduction to Environmental Studies is strongly recommended, as it provides a broad overview of the major and serves as a pre-requisite for Ecology (ENST-210/BIOL-230), Environmental Policy (ENST-260), and other upper-level electives in the major.
-In addition, Economics with Environmental Applications (ENST 230/ECON-111E) and Environmental History (ENST-220/HIST-104) will also be offered in Spring 2020.
+In the spring semester of Year 1, participation in the required course ENST-120 The Resilient (?)
+Earth: An Introduction to Environmental Studies is strongly recommended, as it provides a broad overview of the major and serves as a pre-requisite for Ecology (ENST-210), Environmental Policy (ENST-250, ENST-260), and other upper-level electives in the major.
+In addition, the core requirements in Economics, Statistics, and History (ENST-220: Environmental Issues of the 19th Century) will also be available to first-year students in Spring 2021.

 The Environmental Studies Major